 - be aged 18 and be capable of discernment;

-- prove that any previous marriage or partnership has been annulled or dissolved;
+- be able to prove that any previous union has been annulled or dissolved;

 - not be directly related to one another (father, mother, grandparents, children) or be half-brother or half-sister, i.e. same father or same mother, regardless of whether kinship is based on lineage or adoption;

-- fiancés who are not of Swiss nationality must establish the legality of their residence in Switzerland during the preparatory marriage or partnership procedure.
+- in the case of fiancés who are not of Swiss nationality, be able to establish the legality of their residence in Switzerland during the preparatory procedure for their marriage.
 In the absence of a valid residence permit, the civil registry office will be obliged to refuse to celebrate the marriage.

 Choice of surname and identity documents

-Since 1 January 2013, spouses have, in principle, retained their own surname, but they can also opt to adopt the maiden name of one or other spouse as a common family name.
+Since 1 January 2013, spouses have, in principle, retained their surname, but they can also choose to adopt the maiden name of one or other spouse as a common family name.

 If the surname is changed following a marriage, you must renew several official documents, including your identity documents.